Frequently Asked Questions

 I hear stories about the Kludahk being a “secret society”.
 Is this a fact?

-No. Anyone can find us by googling “Kludahk” or by contacting outdoor adventure groups in Sooke which has been the base for the club since day one.
+No. Anyone can find us by googling “Kludahk” or by contacting outdoor adventure groups in Sooke.
+Sooke been the base for the club since day one.
 We have a membership process like any organization.
 Kludahk Maps are available for a fee to anyone who requests them.

 All of our trail users, and there are hundreds of them, hope that the Kludahk Trail remains unspoiled wilderness for perpetuity.
 That is our goal.